Accepting the award for Top Ranked Symposium Paper of All Time from ACM SIGCSE

 Lisa is on the advisory board of Global Tech Women, an organization supporting the personal and professional needs of technical women, and is a Researcher member of the CSforALL Consortium.
 She supports her local tech community as Co-Organizer of the San Diego affiliate of Papers We Love.
 Lisa recently stepped down after eleven years serving on the the Association for Computing Machinery (ACM) Education Council.

-Lisa was elected 2019 Program Co-Chair for the American Evaluation Association Independent Consulting Topical Interest Group (AEA IC-TIG).
-Previously, Lisa served several years on the board of UX Speakeasy / IxDA San Diego, and for close to a decade was Associate Editor and quarterly columnist for ACM Inroads Magazine.
+Lisa is the Chair Elect for the American Evaluation Association Independent Consulting Topical Interest Group (AEA IC-TIG) and Vice-Chair of the ACM Special Interest Group on Computers and Society (SIGCAS).
+Previously, Lisa was Program Chair and Co-Chair for the IC-TIG, served several years on the board of UX Speakeasy / IxDA San Diego, and for close to a decade was Associate Editor and quarterly columnist for ACM Inroads Magazine.
 She has served as the United States representative on the International Committee of the Computer Science Teachers Association (CSTA), has served on numerous industry and academic conference committees and was the keynote speaker at the 2nd Indiana Women in Computing Conference (InWIC).